joestringer/openvswitch/INSTALL.md

   - Perl.
 Version 5.10.1 is known to work.
 Earlier versions should also work.

+The "system" tests for userspace and Linux datapaths also rely upon:

+  - pyftpdlib.

 The ovs-vswitchd.conf.db(5) manpage will include an E-R diagram, in formats other than plain text, only if you have the following: